ymirchev/telegram-exchange-bot/README.md

 3. **/history USD/CAD** - returns an image graph chart which shows the exchange rate graph of the selected currency for the last 7 days.
 The currency data for the last 7 days is not cached.

+# Execute instructions
+* Use python version: 3.6.9
+* Create virtual environment and execute: pip3 install -r requirements.txt
+* cd into the project directory
+* To run the bot execute: python main.py "<TELEGRAM-TOKEN>"